CrayLabs/SmartSim/doc/sr_python_walkthrough.rst

   :lines: 26-66

 The code below shows how to set a script from a file.
-Running the script set from the file uses the same API calls like the example shown above.
+Running the script set from the file uses the same API calls as in the example shown above.

 .. literalinclude:: ../smartredis/examples/serial/python/example_script_file.py
   :language: python